friendofdog/se-docs/aws/cloudformation.md

 VPC endpoints
 -------------

 CloudFormation can be configured to use interface VPC endpoints for access, restricting network traffic between the VPC and CloudFormation to the AWS network.
 No need for Internet gateway, a NAT device, or a virtual private gateway.
-VPC endpoints are not required, but are recommended.

-The service which CloudFormation uses for VPC endpoints is PrivateLink.
+The service which CloudFormation uses for VPC endpoints is PrivateLink, a tool that enables you to privately access AWS CloudFormation APIs by using private IP addresses.

 See https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint for more details.